THIS WORLD LISTENS

 I heard all the stuff about the English and the pirates, but I was stuck on the seas pushing the lands apart.
 My engineer brain could not stop working.

 “Well, Mr. Randolph,” Yellowbeard chuckled.
 Why was I a Mister while Várion was a Master?
-“If you’re fascinated by names, why haven’t you asked the name of this ship?”
+“If you’re fascinated by names, why haven’t you asked the name of this brig?”

 Yellowbeard looked toward the approaching port, the wind blowing his dirty blonde hair over his red calico shoulders.
 “Speedwell.”

-As our boat, the third of six bought by port watch pirates who had swum ashore, grounded on the pebbled shore of New Nassau, some of the Speedwell‘s men who had beached before us came running up.
+Lincoln and Mukki rowed our boat from the Speedwell—the third boat of six bought by port watch pirates who had swum ashore to replace the boats in which the starboard watch had been murdered.
+As we grounded on the sand of New Nassau, some of the Speedwell‘s men who had beached before us came running up.
 Among them was the Asian guy with the clumsy head-shave.

 “Captain!” the shaved guy panted.
 “Whitebeard is in town.”